 “It was unlike anything I’d ever felt before,” says Michael.
 “I thought I was having a heart attack.”

-Michael was transported to the designated Cardiac Receiving Center at Saddleback Memorial.
+Michael was transported to the designated Cardiac Receiving Center at Saddleback Medical Center.
 He was quickly diagnosed with an acute ascending aortic dissection, or a tear in the large artery – called the aorta – that carries blood from the heart to the rest of the body.
 This tear can lead to a rupture and compromise blood flow to the organs.

 “The mortality rate for this condition is one percent per hour, and just 50 percent of patients survive it,” says Dr. Montero.
 “Because the symptoms may mimic those of other diseases, we knew time was of the essence for Michael.
 Our on-call response team moved quickly so there was no delay in diagnosis.”